128technology/docs/docs/config_access_mgmt.md

 sidebar_label: Access Management
 ---

-As part of a security sweep, several SSH features have been limited, and in the case of SSH Root Login, have been disabled.
+Following industry security best practices, SSH features have been limited and in the case of SSH Root Login, have been disabled.

 ## Root Access
-To have root access to the 128T system, ensure that there is at least one user configured on each system with super user (sudo) privileges.
+To permit root access to the 128T system, ensure that there is at least one user configured on each system with super user (sudo) privileges.
 Failure to do so may result in the loss of management connectivity to the router.
 **SSH Root login is not permitted.**

-Prerequisites for installation and upgrades now include configuring a super user in etc/sudoers that is allowed to execute Linux shell commands as root (sudo privileges).
+Prerequisites for installation and upgrades now include configuring a super user in /etc/sudoers that is allowed to execute Linux shell commands as root (sudo privileges).
 During an upgrade, if the existing version allows SSH Root login, it will be disabled.
 When a system is installed using the OTP ISO, a "t128" user is automatically configured with sudo privileges.

 ### Addtitional Changes to SSH Parameters